algorandfoundation/algorand-python-testing/docs/testing-guide/contract-testing.md

 ## `algopy.ARC4Contract`

-Classes prefixed with `algopy.ARC4Contract` are **required** to be instantiated withing test context.
+Subclasses of `algopy.ARC4Contract` are **required** to be instantiated with an active test context.
 As part of instantiation, the test context will automatically create a matching `algopy.Application` object instance.

 Within the class implementation, methods decorated with `algopy.arc4.abimethod` and `algopy.arc4.baremethod` will automatically assemble an `algopy.gtxn.ApplicationCallTransaction` transaction to emulate the AVM application call.
 This behavior can be overriden by setting the transaction group manually as part of test setup, this is done via implicit invocation of `algopy_testing.context.any_application()` _value generator_ (refer to [APIs](../apis.md) for more details).